achamaria2701/bike_sharing_assignment/README.md

-# Lending Club
+# Bike Sharing
-> The given data contains information about past loan application and whether the applicant ‘defaulted’ or not.
-The dataset contains details of around 40,000 applicants with 100+ features
+> A US bike-sharing provider BoomBikes has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
+The company is finding it very difficult to sustain in the current market scenario.
+So, it has decided to come up with a mindful business plan to be able to accelerate its revenue as soon as the ongoing lockdown comes to an end, and the economy restores to a healthy state.
+> The dataset contains total demand of bike for more than 700 days with 11 categorical and numerical features.

 ## Table of Contents